IsaacScript/isaacscript/packages/docs/docs/main/next-steps.md

 ### Intermediate & Advanced Programmers

 For intermediate to advanced programmers, the Green Candle tutorial should be enough for you to understand the anatomy of an Isaac mod.
 From here, you can use the [API reference documentation](https://wofsauge.github.io/IsaacDocs/rep/) and the [IsaacScript standard library documentation](/isaacscript-common) to go forth and build whatever it is you want to build, using [the appropriate callbacks](https://wofsauge.github.io/IsaacDocs/rep/enums/ModCallbacks.html).
+(Also check out the [IsaacScript-specific callbacks](/isaacscript-common/other/enums/ModCallbackCustom.md).

 <br />